 Other LLC Tax Structures: S-Corp and C-Corp

 For most people starting an LLC, the default tax structures—“disregarded entity” for single-member LLCs or “partnerships” for multi-member LLCs—are probably the most appropriate.
-These are the default tax structures for LLCs, and do not require a special election when forming.
+These are the standard tax structures for LLCs, and do not require a special election when forming.

 However, under certain circumstances, both single-member and multi-member LLCs can also elect to be taxed like a corporation.
 The two corporate tax classifications are C-Corp and S-Corp.
 Selecting these tax structures can be done when you apply for an EIN for your LLC or at a later time.

 Regardless of which tax designation you elect for your LLC, you still have to file with the IRS.
-All owners will have to fill out Form 1040—your individual income tax return—and its appropriate schedules.
+All owners will have to fill out Form 1040—your individual income tax return—and its appropriate schedules:

 Check out our Federal Taxes Guide to see a full list of the necessary forms and schedules for a single-member LLC.